 The field of atmospheric science includes operational meteorologists, climatologists and environmental meteorologists.
-All of these scientists must be knowledgable about the atmosphere and weather, and the equipment or radar necessary to predict the weather or conduct research.
-Entry-level positions are possible with a bachelor's degree, but graduate degrees are usually preferable.
+All of these scientists must be knowledgeable about atmospheric processes and weather, and the equipment, weather models, and radar necessary to predict the weather or conduct research.
+Entry-level positions are possible with a bachelor's degree, but graduate degrees will make you more competitive in the job market.

-Atmospheric scientists work for private companies, universities, television stations, and government agencies, such as the National Oceanic and Atmospheric Administration (NOAA).
-Depending on what they do, atmospheric scientists may work as climatologists, environmental meteorologists, physical meteorologists, or operational meteorologists.
-Candidates must have a bachelor's degree in atmospheric science or a related field; a master's degree or Ph.D. is most often required for research positions.
+Atmospheric scientists work for private companies, universities, television stations, and government agencies, such as the National Oceanic and Atmospheric Administration (NOAA) or emergency management offices.
+Depending on what they do, atmospheric scientists may work as climatologists, environmental meteorologists, or operational meteorologists.
+Candidates must have a bachelor's degree in atmospheric science; a master's degree or Ph.D. is most often required for research positions or to give you a competitive advantage when job searching.

 |Projected Job Growth (2014-2024)||9% for atmospheric scientists*|